THJCC 2026 CTF Writeup

 So it was using classic ZIP encryption, most likely ZipCrypto, not AES.
 That’s important because ZipCrypto is weak.

-Step 2 -- Known-Plaintext Attack
+2. Known-Plaintext Attack

 Since the archive only contained a PNG, I immediately remembered: